olegfedak/deview/README.md

 # Deview

-*Current Concept:* A developer tool for visualizing page layout with a grid overlay and artboard view mode similar to design tools like Figma or Adobe InDesign.
+Simple webdeveloper tool for visualizing page layout with a grid overlay and artboard view mode similar to design tools like Figma or Adobe InDesign.
+Interaction takes place using hot keys.

 ## Installation

 **Via npm**

-To install Deview as a development dependency:

 ```bash
 npm install deview -D